martica/rust-template/README.md

 ##To customize the template:

 1. Change the product name in the Makefile
-2. Rename src/template.rs to the new name
+2. Rename src/template.rs and src/template.rc to the new name
+3. Edit src/template.rc and change the name, author, url, etc
-3. Change at least the name in the license file
+4. Change at least the name in the license file

 ##Makefile targets: